spivak321c/PuzzleNFT/README.md

 These features make the program engaging and adaptable for gamified NFT applications.

-## Solana Wallet Address
-**Wallet Address**: [Your Solana wallet address here]

-## USDC Wallet Address on Solana
-**Wallet Address**: [Your USDC wallet address here]

-## Feedback on Código Platform
-Código’s AI-powered code generation streamlined the creation of the Anchor-based smart contract and TypeScript tests.
-The platform efficiently generated boilerplate code and Metaplex integrations, reducing development time.
-Challenges with Debugging complex logic (e.g., attribute handling) were resolved by leveraging Código’s iterative refinement and ensuring alignment with the program’s goals and test patterns.

 ## Usage
 A frontend client is not included.
 To interact with the deployed program: